Work Packages

 Expected outcome:

-A detailed molecular atlas identifying deregulated pathways and potential targets for functional testing in WP2 and WP3.
+An integrated atlas revealing deregulated pathways and candidate targets for functional testing in WP2 and WP3.

 WP2